7 Best Mouth Guards of 2026

 Grinding Severity

 Grinding severity is the single most important selection variable.
 Light grinders — those who grind intermittently and show minimal dental wear on clinical examination — do well with single-layer or dual-layer OTC boil-and-bite guards.
-Moderate grinders who compress or wear through OTC guards within a few months should consider a custom-fit mail-in guard like ClearClub.
+Moderate grinders who compress or wear through OTC guards within a few months should consider a custom-fit mail-in guard like Remi.
 Heavy bruxers who crack guards or wake with significant jaw pain typically require a hard acrylic custom appliance from a dental office.
 If you are unsure of your grinding severity, your dentist can assess occlusal wear patterns at your next cleaning to guide product selection.

 Custom vs. OTC Fit

 Fit quality is the primary differentiator between product tiers.
 OTC boil-and-bite guards are molded to the general shape of your arch but cannot replicate the precision of a professional stone model — they may rock, shift, or create pressure points along the arch that a custom appliance would not.
-Mail-in custom services like ClearClub use polyvinyl siloxane impression materials at home to produce a professional-grade stone model in their lab, yielding a fit that multiple reviewers describe as indistinguishable from dentist-office fabrications.
+Mail-in custom services like Remi use polyvinyl siloxane impression materials at home to produce a professional-grade stone model in their lab, yielding a fit that multiple reviewers describe as indistinguishable from dentist-office fabrications.
 The fit tradeoff matters most for heavy grinders and patients with atypical arch shapes, crowding, or missing teeth.

 Guard Material